 Nightclub lighting has progressed a long way in the last few years.
 Lighting is much more than just automatic mode sound to light.
 It is used to set the mood, give a dancefloor the wow factor and complement the great sound system.
 Many nightclubs are used as versatile venues with a combination of live acts through to DJ sets.
-Lighting systems for nightclubs should be able to adapt with the needs of the client without becoming complex and requiring an operator.
-With the widespread use of LED in the moving head market, high functioning automated lighting is not only much lower in price, but requires significantly less maintenance and has a low running cost compared to a high intensity discharge equivalent.
+Lighting systems for nightclubs should be able to adapt with the needs of the client.
+Without becoming complex and requiring an operator.
+With the widespread use of LED in the moving head market, high functioning automated lighting is not only much lower in price.
+It now requires significantly less maintenance and has a low running cost compared to a high intensity discharge equivalent.

 Lighting Systems for Nightclubs

-Lighting systems will vary dramatically depending on the way the venue operates and its size.
+Lighting systems will vary dramatically depending on the way the venue operates as well as its size.